+- Intensive outpatient.
 In the outpatient level, you will live independently but you will still have access to intensive clinical services.
-With nine or more hours of services each week, you will be able to get to the roots of your addiction and develop relapse preventions strategies for long-term recovery.
+With nine or more hours of service each week, you will be able to get to the roots of your addiction and develop relapse prevention strategies for long-term recovery.

 - Outpatient.
 This is the lowest level of care in formal addiction treatment with fewer than nine hours of services each week.
 Though it’s low intensity, it’s an important step in before you complete treatment.
 You will be able to ease into an independent life while you continue to develop your strategies for relapse prevention.

 - More than 19,000 deaths were associated with synthetic opioid overdose in 2016.